bajamircea/cpp-play/src/coro_st_lib/README.md

   - but the bug causes the coroutine frame to be used instead of the stack (this does not seem to impact the versions of `await_suspend` that return `bool` or `void`)
   - therefore we can't call `invoke_continuation` or `invoke_cancellation` because
-    they might destroy the coroutine frome (e.g. if this is a child of a nursery)
+    they might destroy the coroutine from (e.g. if this is a child of a nursery)
   - therefore we call the `schedule_...` variations